 Anyone that knows me and my movie tastes, knows that I have a serious disdain for movies directed by Michael Bay.
 The man moved from making music videos to filmmaking and never grew his skills beyond making music videos – it can be seen in all his films.
 But, having said all that, there is one film of his that I actually like and have watched countless times and that film is The Rock.
-I like the film not for his directing style, which is on full display, but for other things.
+I like the film not for his directorial style, which is on full display, but for other things.
 The Rock was Bay’s second Hollywood film and it was his peak.

 The Rock follows Stanley Goodspeed (Nicolas Cage), an FBI chemical weapons specialist, and John Patrick Mason (Sean Connery), a former British SAS operative, as they try to stop General Francis Hummel (Ed Harris) from launching a batch of deadly VX gas at San Francisco.
 Hummel and his team of Marines have taken 81 hostages on Alcatraz and are armed with 15 rockets.